willsather/pnpm-buildpack/README.md

 > [!WARNING]
 > This repository is in active development, there is no expectation this code is functioning or usable (yet). :)

+## Modules

+This repository contains three different Cloud Native Buildpacks:

+1. `pnpm`
+2. `pnpm-install`
+3. `pnpm-start`

+Which are can be built separately, but can be combined to fully build a Node application that utilizes the `pnpm` package manager.

+Roughly, `pnpm` provides the `pnpm` dependency as a global dependency on the image.  `pnpm-install` provides `node_modules` and downloads the necessary dependencies on the image.
+And lastly, `pnpm-start` takes the image that has `pnpm` and `node_modules` and runs the `start` command for the Node application.

 ## Local Setup

 TODO: create scripts and steps for building / packaging / publishing buildpack